faenrandir/a_careful_examination/documents/falsehoods_contradictions_and_silliness/you_can_leave_the_church_but_cant_leave_it_alone.md

 [^implication]: The story of Joseph Smith's response to Isaac Behunin, as recounted by Daniel Tyler (e.g., see [this lesson manual](https://www.churchofjesuschrist.org/study/manual/teachings-joseph-smith/chapter-27?lang=eng) is frequently conveyed in official LDS literature---a search on 2022-08-04 for the phrase "left the neutral ground" from the story retrieves 13 instances of its usage on churchofjesuschrist.org).
 The story begins with Isaac and Daniel visiting Joseph Smith and hearing Joseph recount among other things the "many false, inconsistent and contradictory statements made by apostates."
 Isaac responded by saying that if _he_ were to leave he would "go to some remote place where Mormonism had never been heard of, settle down, and no one would ever learn that I knew anything about it."
 Joseph Smith responded, according to Tyler, by saying that in joining the Church Isaac had "enlisted to serve God" and "When you did that you left the neutral ground, and you never can get back on to it.
 Should you forsake the Master you enlisted to serve, it will be by the instigation of the evil one, and you will follow his dictation and be his servant."
 Ben Arkell appeals directly to this story when discussing the idea that former members can leave but they can't leave it alone in [this essay](https://web.archive.org/web/20220804203959/https://www.calledtoshare.com/2020/05/25/why-people-who-leave-the-church-cant-leave-it-alone/).

-[^survivorship_bias]: While some former members clearly spend some time after their departure still focused on the LDS Church, it may be the case that many do not and the observation may, in fact, be a form of survivorship bias: the former members who are most noticed by LDS members are those who still engage.
+[^many_do_remain_involved]: This document does not seek to counter the observation that at least some significant fraction of former members seem to fixate on the LDS Church, the actions of its leaders, its history, or its truth-claims for some length of time following their departure.
+But, while some former members clearly spend some time after their departure still focused on the LDS Church, it may be the case that many do not and the observation may, in fact, be a form of survivorship bias: the former members who are most noticed by LDS members are those who still engage.